 A Guest Post by Catrin Cooper

 Most successful entrepreneurs started as a freelancer.
 They provided various services, from data mining to producing to writing.
 But to become a successful entrepreneur, you must build a prolific freelance career first.
 You need more than luck as it requires access to some of the best clients online.
 In this post, let’s talk about some ways to help you turn into a successful entrepreneur from being a freelancer.
-Luckily, there are plenty of freelance writing and other remote jobs you can land while you’re self-employed these days.
+Luckily, there is plenty of freelance writing and other remote jobs you can land while you’re self-employed these days.

 #1 Have a Marketing Strategy

 It’s true that you have a gift for coding or excellent design skills.
 However, if you don’t market yourself, no one will know that you’re offering something.
 All new entrepreneurs have a robust online presence.
 They have public social media accounts to update their audience, but they keep their accounts as professional as possible.
 These entrepreneurs have a personal website to showcase their talent and digital portfolio.
 With a distinct brand, you can go a long way to boost your professionalism.
 The good thing is that there are social media tools that you can use to help you maintain and organize your online presence.
-You can also build a custom website to show yourself in a unique.
+You can also build a custom website to show your uniqueness.
 However, you can easily use WordPress to create an online presence in minutes.

 #2 Set up Goals and Expectations

 Establishing deadlines and meeting expectations of clients are vital not just for freelancers but also for entrepreneurs.
 By knowing what the product will look like when it’s done can help you stay on track and allow your buyers to know what they’re expecting when it’s delivered.
 There are tons of tools that you can use to manage your product deadline and help you collaborate with your team members so you can stay on top of your goals.